UpRightSofia/lottolodge/README.md

 #### **Conclusion**

-This revolutionary system is not just another banking product, but an experience.
-It's a call to those who wish to see their money grow, while also indulging in the thrills of a lottery game.
-Save smart, play smart, and win big!
+This revolutionary system is more than just a banking offering — it's an experience that combines financial prudence with the excitement of chance.
+The prospect of significant returns will motivate increased savings, especially among those less traditionally inclined to set money aside.
+Embrace a unique savings journey that merges prudence with the thrill of life changing money.

-#### **Notes**
+### **Game Insights**

-- The game is designed to be played weekly, with the draw occurring every Sunday.
+- **Weekly Draws**: Our game is structured to hold draws every Sunday, maintaining consistency and anticipation among participants.

-- The game is currently configured to favor high risk-high reward scenarios for marketing purposes.
-However, the game can be easily configured to favor a more balanced distribution that has increased common win rewards. **It is possible to allow the user to configure his personal reward distribution from balanced to highly risky with a slider.**
+- **Configurability**: Currently set in a high-risk, high-reward format for engagement, the game also offers flexibility.
+It can be adjusted to provide a more even distribution of rewards.
+Additionally, there's potential for introducing user customization, allowing savers to adjust the reward bias to their liking.

-- The game is configured to match the expected return of a regular savings account.
-However, the required capital to operate such lottery might incur additional costs, so it might make sense to adjust the prices (or the game) to yield a lower expected return.
+- **Financial Balance**: We aim for the game's returns to mirror those of traditional savings accounts.
+As with any game of chance, operating costs might arise from maintaining reserves to cover winnings.
+Most lotteries reduce expected reward to cover those risks.

-- Given the assumption that the saving account would have ~6,000$ (4,960$ median, 40,000$ average in US savings account).
-A user would have ~300 tickets per week, hense 50% chance of winning a prize.
+- **Participation Odds**: Considering an average savings of approximately $6,000 (based on US statistics with a median of $4,960 and an average of $40,000), a median participant would gain around 300 tickets weekly.
+This provides a significant 50% chance of securing a win each week.

 # Installation